DuroDaCoder/Rainbowium/README.md

 ### Welcome
 ------------------
-Welcome to project Rainbowium, it is afk farm for RainbowSixSiege written in Python.
+Welcome to the Rainbowium, it's an AFK farm for RainbowSixSiege that gains Renown written in Python.
 >For technical information, check Wiki.

 Rainbowium is uploaded this way: